-On Suh being a good guy but not being able to control himself
+On Suh being a good guy but not being able to control himself on the field:

+RG: You have to learn how to control that.
 It's a tough game.
 It's a fast game, but when you're on that field, you have to be responsible for what you're doing and play in control.